 Critical to the design process for Rodgers Leask is our continued commitment to health and safety both on site and in the workplace.

-We are proud to be accredited to OHSAS18001 for Occupation Health & Safety Management Systems.
+We are proud to be accredited to ISO45001 for Health & Safety Management Systems.
 Under the guidance of the director responsible for health and safety, in-house seminars are delivered by our expert external health and safety consultants on a variety of topical subjects which enable our staff to keep abreast of the latest developments in legislation and practice.
-We have recently complimented our seminars with additional online training options.
+These seminars are complimented by an additional online training programme.

 As part of our corporate responsibilities, Rodgers Leask operates an effective Environmental Management System and is ISO14001 accredited.
 To this end, we actively encourage our clients and business partners to embrace sustainable and environmentally friendly solutions for their projects.
 We have experience in dealing with BREEAM excellent and outstanding structures, utilising thermal mass in buildings, ground source heat pumps and solar shading.
 In addition, we are fully aware of our obligations with respect to Waste Management Regulations.